ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-1.md

   2. Under `Build History`, select the top red circle
   3. This will take you to the `Console Output`
      * The job **failed**
      * Due to [Script Security](https://github.com/jenkinsci/job-dsl-plugin/wiki/Script-Security), this will happen every time you change `seed.groovy`.
+The [Script Security Plugin](https://plugins.jenkins.io/script-security) is integrated with the `Job DSL` plugin and the Script Security Plugin is set up with a set of scripts that are pre approved for use.
+Since this is a new script, it will require an admin approval to use.
      ![run failure](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2018/05/jenkins-shared-library-seed-run-failure.png)

 ### Approving our `seed.groovy` script